Choppovm/discord_cdn_downloader/README.md

 Despite this, any type of CDN can be downloaded (provided you know what to change in the code).

+Also voiceLines.txt's URLs are messed up for obvious reasons (not revealing my voice messages).
+Just replace them with your own.

 ## Instructions